centreon/centreon-broker/doc/user/modules.rst

 -----------

 By default, TLS do not need to be explicitely enabled.
-It will be enabled automatically if BBDO's negociation succeeds.
+It will be enabled automatically if BBDO's negotiation succeeds.

 You will need to configure it manually if you wish to use certificates.
 In this case, you will need to explicitely enable TLS on both